metio/terraform-provider-k8s/docs/data-sources/ecr_services_k8s_aws_repository_v1alpha1_manifest.md

 Required:

 - `name` (String) The name to use for the repository.
-The repository name may be specifiedon its own (such as nginx-web-app) or it can be prepended with a namespaceto group the repository into a category (such as project-a/nginx-web-app).
+The repository name may be specified on its own (such as nginx-web-app) or it can be prepended with a namespace to group the repository into a category (such as project-a/nginx-web-app).

 Optional:

 - `encryption_configuration` (Attributes) The encryption configuration for the repository.
-This determines how thecontents of your repository are encrypted at rest. (see [below for nested schema](#nestedatt--spec--encryption_configuration))
+This determines how the contents of your repository are encrypted at rest. (see [below for nested schema](#nestedatt--spec--encryption_configuration))
 - `image_scanning_configuration` (Attributes) The image scanning configuration for the repository.
-This determines whetherimages are scanned for known vulnerabilities after being pushed to the repository. (see [below for nested schema](#nestedatt--spec--image_scanning_configuration))
+This determines whether images are scanned for known vulnerabilities after being pushed to the repository. (see [below for nested schema](#nestedatt--spec--image_scanning_configuration))
 - `image_tag_mutability` (String) The tag mutability setting for the repository.
-If this parameter is omitted,the default setting of MUTABLE will be used which will allow image tags tobe overwritten.
-If IMMUTABLE is specified, all image tags within the repositorywill be immutable which will prevent them from being overwritten.
+If this parameter is omitted, the default setting of MUTABLE will be used which will allow image tags to be overwritten.
+If IMMUTABLE is specified, all image tags within the repository will be immutable which will prevent them from being overwritten.
 - `lifecycle_policy` (String) The JSON repository policy text to apply to the repository.
 - `policy` (String) The JSON repository policy text to apply to the repository.
-For more information,see Amazon ECR repository policies (https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policy-examples.html)in the Amazon Elastic Container Registry User Guide.
+For more information, see Amazon ECR repository policies (https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policy-examples.html) in the Amazon Elastic Container Registry User Guide.
-- `registry_id` (String) The Amazon Web Services account ID associated with the registry to createthe repository.
-If you do not specify a registry, the default registry isassumed.
+- `registry_id` (String) The Amazon Web Services account ID associated with the registry to create the repository.
+If you do not specify a registry, the default registry is assumed.
-- `tags` (Attributes List) The metadata that you apply to the repository to help you categorize andorganize them.
-Each tag consists of a key and an optional value, both ofwhich you define.
-Tag keys can have a maximum character length of 128 characters,and tag values can have a maximum length of 256 characters. (see [below for nested schema](#nestedatt--spec--tags))
+- `tags` (Attributes List) The metadata that you apply to the repository to help you categorize and organize them.
+Each tag consists of a key and an optional value, both of which you define.
+Tag keys can have a maximum character length of 128 characters, and tag values can have a maximum length of 256 characters. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--encryption_configuration"></a>
 ### Nested Schema for `spec.encryption_configuration`